-1. The Hobbs Middle School ESE teachers will receive professional development provided by Santa Rosa County School District's Math Coach regarding visible learning, student engagement, and effective lesson strategies.

-- 2. At the end of each semester, Hobbs Middle School ELA and Math teachers will participate in data chats with Hobbs Middle School administrators to address their students' academic performance (approximately \$1200 of School Improvement funds will be used for this action step). - 3.
-The Math and ELA departments will utilize Planbook.com to ensure that the students are aware of the material covered each day in class and have access to materials after school hours.
+- 1. HMS ESE teachers will receive professional development provided by SRCSD's Math Coach regarding visible learning, student engagement, and effective lesson strategies. - 2.
+At the end of each semester, HMS ELA and Math teachers will participate in data chats with HMS administrators to address students' academic performance (approximately \$1200 of School Improvement funds will be used for this action step). - 3.
+Math and ELA Departments will utilize Planbook.com to ensure students are aware of material covered each day in class and have access to materials after school hours. - 4.
+Each teacher will have quarterly observations completed by HMS administrators.
+After each observation, HMS administrators will provide Math teachers with feedback regarding visible learning, lesson effectiveness, and student engagement.

-- 4. Each teacher will have quarterly observations completed by Hobbs Middle School administrators.
-After each of the observations, Hobbs Middle School administrators will provide Math teachers will feedback regarding visible learning, lesson effectiveness, and student engagement. - 5.
-ELA and Math teachers will be provided with the technological and academic resources (Edmentum/Study Island) necessary for student success.
+5. ELA and Math teachers will be provided with technological and academic resources (Edmentum/Study Island) necessary for student success.
 Approximately, \$2000 of School Improvement fund will be used for this action step.